 You must also be able to meet the conditions of the exemption.

 To be eligible for the exemption the following conditions must all apply.

-- will discharge water at a temperature that won’t exceed 25°C and won’t vary by more than 10°C compared to that in the aquifer from which it was abstracted
+- will discharge water at a temperature that will not exceed 25°C and will not vary by more than 10°C compared to that in the aquifer from which it was abstracted

-- isn’t on a known contaminated site or one where contaminating activities used to take place – contact your local authority to find this out
+- is not on a known contaminated site or one where contaminating activities used to take place – contact your local authority to find this out

 - will abstract and discharge within the same aquifer